Baccata/yausl/README.md

 ## Limitations / TODOs

-There is a number of things you would probably like to do with which have not yet been implemented :
+There is a number of things you would probably like to do with yausl which have not yet been implemented :

+- Since we use fancy things such as type-level programming and whitebox, macros, your ide will probably show false positives when looking for type errors.
 - Initializing values with composite types : you cannot currently write "1 metre / second", you have to write "(1 metre) / (1 second)" or "1.metre / 1.second".
-- Values (yausl.Scalar) from different system cannot be summed.
+- Values (yausl.Scalar) from different systems cannot be summed, even if they represent the same quantities.
+- Speaking of quantities : right now my quantities are absolutely useless.
-- Values are instances of the yausl.Scalar value class, and as such cannot be used inside a usual Collection, I will provide a custom implementation of Array at some point.
+- Values are instances of the yausl.Scalar value class, and as such cannot be used inside a usual Collection, I will provide a custom implementation of Array at some point that will deal with this problem.
 - Multiplying/dividing/showing values requires some typelevel computation that will increase your compile time.
-But the runtime peformance loss is less than 10% when compared to doubles.
+I personally don' mind, the compiler works for me and the end user should see any performance problem.
-- If you want your units to have symbols, you should create your own instance of yausl.Show.
+- If you want your units to have symbols, you should create your own instance of the yausl.Show typeclass.

 ## Finally

 On a personal note, I'm currently looking for a job and am ready to move anywhere.
-If you are in need of a young Scala developer who's ready to fight boilerplate through typelevel programming or macros, please contact me.
+If you are in need of a young Scala developer who's ready to fight boilerplate through typelevel programming or macros, please ask me for a CV.